Hibbert History, Family Crest & Coats of Arms

-Where did the English Hibbert family come from?
-What is the English Hibbert family crest and coat of arms?
-When did the Hibbert family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Hibbert family history?The ancestors of the Hibbert family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Hibbert family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
 Their name is derived from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
-The Norman Conquerors imported a vast number of Norman French personal names into England, which largely replaced traditional Old English personal names among the upper and middle classes.
+One of the first records of the name was Hygbert, the Anglo-Saxon bishop of Lichfield.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hibbert, Hibart, Hibbard, Hibbart, Hibbet, Hibbets, Hibbett, Hibbotts, Hubert, Hubbert, Hubbard and many more.

-Another 34 words (2 lines of text) are included under the topic Early Hibbert Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Hibbert Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hibbert family moved to Ireland, but this topic is not covered in this excerpt.
-Another 120 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Hibbert or a variant listed above: